DCC-EX/dcc-ex.github.io/docs/throttles/software/engine-driver.rst

    :scale: 60%
    :align: left

-**Engine Driver** (ED) is an Android App that uses the WiThrottle\ :sup:`TM` Protocol to either connect directly to the DCC++ EX Command Station or connect to the JMRI WiThrottle Server via WiFi.
+**Engine Driver** (ED) is an Android App that uses the WiThrottle\ :sup:`TM` Protocol to either connect directly to the |EX-CS| or connect to the JMRI WiThrottle Server via WiFi.

 If you wish to connect Engine Driver to JMRI, you need to start the wiThrottle Server and (optionally [#]_) the Web Server in JMRI on the computer running JMRI.
-The JMRI computer must be connected to the DCC++ EX Command Station using a USB cable.
+The JMRI computer must be connected to the |EX-CS| using a USB cable.

-If you wish to connect Engine Driver directly to DCC++ EX, you need to add a WiFi option to your DCC++ EX Command Station as explained here: :doc:`WiFi Setup </ex-commandstation/get-started/wifi-setup>`.
+If you wish to connect Engine Driver directly to DCC++ EX, you need to add a WiFi option to your |EX-CS| as explained here: :doc:`WiFi Setup </ex-commandstation/get-started/wifi-setup>`.

 .. _ed-platforms: